thedevleon/da728x-rs/README.md

 ## What works
 - CHIP_REV verification
 - Configuration with validation
-- Setting resonant frequency
+- Setting (resonant) frequency
 - Enable / disable playback
 - Reading and clearing system events and diagnostics
 - Driving an LRA in frequency track, wideband or custom waveform mode
-- DRO mode, PWM mode, RTWMN mode
+- DRO mode

 ## What's missing
+- Testing of PWM_MODE
+- Uploading into the waveform memory and RTWM_MODE
 - GPI configuration and ETWM_MODE
-- Uploading into the waveform memory
 - Uploading a script (list of registers and values as exported by GUI)

 ## Features